miku/indigo/README.md

 and will reservoir sample values.

 Works fine with millions of JSON documents (if they are not totally crazy).
+It's not optimized for speed, running though 4GB of JSON (1M docs) takes about 10min.

 ```shell
 $ cat fixtures/1k.jsonl | python indigo.py -s 16 | jq .